How to make Elderflower Sherbet Lemon & Elderflower Syrup

 Elderflower sherbet lemon

-The lemons that I used for this recipe were hand picked by my 2 year old son from his Aunty Susan’s house in Portugal.
+The lemons that I used for this elderflower sherbert lemon recipe were hand picked by my 2-year-old son from his Aunty Susan’s house in Portugal.
 There is a huge difference in flavour and the amount of juice that you get from her lemons than you would from a supermarket lemon.
 It isn’t always possible to get Aunty Susan’s lemons so I try to source some good organic ones, ones that are big, fat and full of flavour.
 Not the tiny waxed things that pass for lemons in most supermarkets.
 You’ll pay a lot more, but it is worth it.
 Here in Bristol good independent grocers like Earthbound, Gaines and Dig in are great places to get lemons.

 2 parts rich elderflower syrup